-Due to local customs being closed for the holidays, shipping will resume on October 6th.
+Due to customs being closed for the holidays, shipping will resume on Feb 22.

 Switching and Toggling Layers: Efficient Keyboard Customization